 - 3. Exchanged information should be used only for the purpose for which the information was sought or provided.
 Any dissemination of the information to other authorities or third parties, or any use of this information for administrative, investigative, prosecutorial or judicial purposes, beyond those originally approved, should be subject to prior authorisation by the requested competent authority. - 4.
 Competent authorities should maintain appropriate confidentiality for any request for cooperation and the information exchanged, in order to protect the integrity of the investigation or inquiry, consistent with both parties' obligations concerning privacy and data protection.
 At a minimum, competent authorities should protect exchanged information in the same manner as they would protect similar information received from domestic sources.
 Countries should establish controls and safeguards to ensure that information exchanged by competent authorities is used only in the manner authorised.
 Exchange of information should take place in a secure way, and through reliable channels or mechanisms.
+Requested competent authorities may, as appropriate, refuse to provide information if the requesting competent authority cannot protect the information effectively.

-&lt;sup>48 Information may be disclosed if such disclosure is required to carry out the request for cooperation.
+&lt;sup>52 Information may be disclosed if such disclosure is required to carry out the request for cooperation.